jdoleary/Spellmasons/docs/TasksCurrent.md

 - "maximum shield" shows a bunch of times on hover if casting the spell would give them map
 ---
-- Use middle mouse button drag to move camera
 - Make damage that they WILL take different from damage that they HAVE taken.
 It's confusing

 - Bug: Can go negative mana if you cast too quickly